2012 Michigan Women's Soccer Roster

 Christina Ordonez and Nicky Waldeck tallied goals, and Megan Hinz notched three saves in her collegiate debut, as Michigan logged its second shutout of the weekend, downing Bowling Green, 2-0.

-Dean Duerst concluded his sixth season as the Wolverines' associate head coach.
+Dean Duerst is in his seventhseason as the Wolverines' associate head coach.
 He plays an integral part in organizing Michigan's defense.
-He was named NSCAA Great Lakes Region Assistant Coach of the Year in 2013.
+Following the 2013 season, he was named NSCAA Great Lakes Region Assistant Coach of the Year.